grago/grago/README.md

 Senior Mobile and Web Apps Developer
 ------------------------------------

 Hello, my name is Gustavo Rago, and i am a native mobile developer both for iOS and Android from Argentina.
 I'm also a fullstack web developer.
-For more than 20 years i've worked developing applications like FOX Play, BBVA Go, and some startups, published on iOS and Android.
-I've also developer internal applications/websites for companies like Disney Latin America, and Coca-Cola Argentina / Coca-Cola FEMSA.
+For more than 20 years i've worked developing applications like FOX Play, BBVA Go and other projects for startup companies, published for iOS and Android.
+I've also developed internal applications/websites for companies like Disney Latin America, and Coca-Cola Argentina / Coca-Cola FEMSA.

 * 🌍  I'm based in Buenos Aires, Argentina
 * 🖥️  See my portfolio at [www.blkpos.com/portfolio](http:///www.blkpos.com/portfolio.com)